Boost Your Energy By Protecting Your Mitochondria

 Last time we introduced you to your mitochondria.
-What follow are three essential ways you can improve and maintain the ability of these cellular energy factories to provide you with abundant energy throughout the day.
+The following are three essential ways you can improve and maintain the ability of these cellular energy factories to provide you with abundant energy throughout the day.

 Diet: When it comes to keeping your mitochondria functioning properly, there are two dietary rules you need to obey: Eat well and eat less.